ALL THINGS EGYPTIAN UROMASTYX

 Habitat

 Egyptian Uromastyx are found in Egypt (east of the Nile), Israel, N Saudi Arabia, Oman, Iraq, Iran, Syria, Jordan.
+Most of northern Africa and the Middle East.

 Wild populations of Egyptian Uromastyx rarely live in close proximity to one another.
 Usually burrows and dens are located with single animals inside them, and the second nearest Uromastyx will be at least at least 50 yards away, but as wide ranged as up to a mile away.
+Overall, the majority of the mingling these animals will do in wild populations is during courtship.